 Of course, no-one wants an education that limits their options when it comes to starting or progressing their career.
-So a healthcare qualification from CSU will give you unique insights and understanding about the particular issues and requirements of devising and delivering healthcare services to rural and regional communities.
-It also gives you the skills and knowledge to work in any location.
+So a healthcare qualification from Charles Sturt University will give you unique insights and understanding about the particular issues and requirements of devising and delivering healthcare services to rural and regional communities.
+However, it also gives you the skills and knowledge to work in any location.
 You could work anywhere from the sweeping plains of the outback to the heart of the city.
-It will also enable you to work in a wide range of healthcare settings, including:
+It will also set you up to work in a wide range of healthcare settings, including:

 - health centres